mattyrb/bmm-etg-raster-fill/README.md

 ecological-setting signal.

 **Stage 2 -- Terrain residual model:** The residual `(ETg - BpS_class_mean)` is
-modeled as a function of elevation, slope, and (optionally) water table depth using LightGBM or RandomForest.
-A 3-fold cross-validation reports the residual R-squared.
+modeled as a function of elevation, slope, and (optionally) water table depth and HAND using LightGBM or RandomForest.
+For LightGBM, early stopping is used to prevent over-training: 20% of the training data is held out as a validation split, and tree-building stops when the validation loss fails to improve for 20 consecutive rounds.
+The model is then refitted on the full training set with the optimal tree count.
+A 3-fold cross-validation (CV) reports the residual R-squared.
 Feature importances are logged and saved to the run metadata.

+**Automatic fallback:** If the 3-fold CV R-squared is negative -- meaning the residual model's predictions are worse than simply using the BpS class mean alone -- the residual model is skipped and the baseline becomes the per-BpS mean only.
+This prevents over-trained terrain models from injecting noise into the output for basins where the terrain covariates carry little signal.

 ### Step 6: Predict baseline ETg

-For every pixel with valid covariates, the predicted baseline is `BpS_class_mean + terrain_residual_prediction`, clamped to a minimum of zero.
+For every pixel with valid covariates, the predicted baseline is `BpS_class_mean + terrain_residual_prediction`, clamped to a minimum of zero (or just `BpS_class_mean` if the residual model was skipped due to negative CV R-squared).
 BpS classes that appear only inside treatment zones fall back to the global training mean.
 The number of pixels clipped from negative values is logged.

 ### Step 7: Fill treatment zones, apply expert adjustment, and feather edges